 Probation Officer Thomas Gahl was shot and killed while making contact at a residence in Indianapolis of a newly-released probationer with a life-long history of mental illness.

-On October 1, the 41-year-old offender became the 406th entry of the FBI Ten Most Wanted Fugitives and the following day, he was found dead of an apparent self-inflicted shotgun wound in a barn in Wright City, Missouri.
+On October 1, the 41-year-old offender became the 406th entry of the FBI Ten Most Wanted Fugitives and the following day, he was found dead of an apparent self-inflicted shotgun wound in an abandoned barn southwest of Wright City, Missouri.

 United States Marine Corps

 • On June 24, 1994, the Thomas E. Gahl United States Probation Office was dedicated at the Indianapolis headquarters in his honor.